 Over 50% of women in Tunisia use contraception.
 Before the "Jasmine Revolution," the government actively supported and funded family planning: in the last decade of former President Ben Ali's rule, Tunisia spent \$10 million annually on public education for family planning.
-Tunisian women have access to free birth control methods through the country's healthcare system (see p4 of Sustenance and Health).
+Tunisian women have access to free birth control methods through the country's healthcare system (see Sustenance and Health).
 Legal since 1965, abortion is available and safe, although easy access to birth control and emergency contraception methods have helped make it a relatively rare last resort.

-Homosexuality
+Homosexuality in Tunisia

 Islam forbids homosexuality, a practice that most Tunisians consider "Western," immoral, and against Islamic and family values.
 Not only do homosexuals face discrimination and harassment, but homosexual behavior is illegal and punishable with up to 3 years of prison.
-Although this law was rarely enforced under former President Ben Ali, the number of arrests has risen since the "Jasmine Revolution" (see p10 of History and Myth).
+Although this law was rarely enforced under former President Ben Ali, the number of arrests has risen since the "Jasmine Revolution" (see History and Myth).
 While there is no organized gay rights movement in Tunisia, individual activists recently started an online magazine to address topics of interest in the homosexual community.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Tunisia.
+Service members will be subject to local laws with regards to this topic.